‘Game Of Thrones’ Creators Found The Melting Ice Stunt Embarrassing

 STANNIS: Go on, do your duty.”

-Only the final line was filmed and aired in the show.
+Only the final line was filmed and aired on the show.
 Fans shared several thoughts on whether it was apt to cut the lines from the scene.
 One wrote that even if Stannis’ decision to sacrifice his daughter to the flames was unforgivable, the deleted dialogue would have helped humanize the fallen ruler.
 Some believe that it was appropriate to remove the lines because they don’t appear to come from Stannis.

 HBO will soon end the show but loyalists can still look forward to George R.R.
 Martin’s works.
-His “Winds of Winter” is still unfinished but the author said he’s “writing more” because he has “thousands of pages of fake history of everything that led up to Game of Thrones. ”
+His “Winds of Winter” is still unfinished but the author said he’s “writing more” because he has “thousands of pages of fake history of everything that led up to Game of Thrones.”

 [Featured Image by Kevin Winter/Getty Images]